Graduate studies in the psychology of adult development and aging

 Courses and Specialized Seminars Offered: Life-span Developmental Psychology, Psychology of Aging, Survey in Cognitive Aging, Seminar in Cognitive Aging, Cognitive Neuroscience of Aging, Aging and Memory, Aging and Attentional Control, Metamemory and Aging

-Training and Aging, Human Factors and Aging, Aging and Motivation, Aging and Human Abilities, Work and Aging.
+Training and Aging, Human Factors and Aging, Aging and Motivation, Aging and Human Abilities, Work and Aging, Aging and the Functional Architecture of Prefrontal Cortex

 Number of Faculty in AD&A: 8 Full Time, 0 Part Time

-Availability of Assistantships in AD&A: Research Assistantships (RA) on grants and contracts dealing with aging. (faculty currently with external funding include, A. D. Fisk, C. Hertzog, W. A. Rogers, A. D. Smith, D. Spieler, P. Verhaeghen).
-A. Duarte also has a departmentally funded RA focusing on neuroscience and aging.
+Availability of Assistantships in AD&A: Research Assistantships (RA) on grants and contracts dealing with aging.
+(Faculty currently with external funding include A. Duarte, A. D. Fisk, C. Hertzog, W. A. Rogers, A. D. Smith, P. Verhaeghen, M. Wheeler).

 Departmentally Funded Teaching Assistantships